 The San Antonio Highland Games Association (SAHGA) was founded to educate the people of San Antonio and Texas about Scottish culture through the organization and promotion of various activities, including Scottish Highland Games.
 Annually the SAHGA hosts the San Antonio Highland Games and Celtic Music Festival typically on the first weekend of April.

 Each year, the festival hosts over 30 Clans which provide an opportunity for patrons to find out if their family name is Scottish, learn a bit about their Clan, and join their Clan, if desired.
 The Highland Games features both male and female athletes from all over the world competing in feats of strength such as the caber toss, sheaf toss, weight over bar, weight for distance, hammer throw, and stone put.
 Several world records have been set at the San Antonio Highland Games.
-Patrons can also interact with living history displays including Vikings, a World War II Scottish Soldier, the Sons of Confederate Veterans, a Village Weaver, Archers, Artisans, and Iron Age reenactors.
+Patrons can also interact with living history displays including Vikings, a Village Weaver, Archers, Artisans, and Iron Age reenactors.
 Scottish food such as haggis, shepherd's pie, and Highland beef can also be tried at one of several food vendors.
 For those not as daring, more traditional American food is also offered.
 Celtic merchants are also on site selling kilts, jewelry, t-shirts, handmade crafts, and various other items.

 Celtic music takes various forms at the Festival including Celtic rock, traditional Scottish and Irish tunes, folk music, bluegrass, harp, bagpipes, and more.
 With two music stages and a Celtic jam session tent, visitors can be sure to find something to delight their eardrums.